-You NEED NOT restart the server to make your changes valid.
+Note that it is not necessary to restart the server to make your changes valid.
 However, you must set them only when no job is executed.

 For the jobschmsgevent command details, see the Systemwalker Operation Manager Reference Guide.

 Defining a calendar